The Science of Skin Resilience

 Many people with reactive skin are not dealing with a lack of skincare.
 They are dealing with a skin system that has lost its capacity to regulate itself - often gradually, often invisibly, and often accelerated by the very routines intended to help.
 The products multiply.
 The reactivity worsens.
 The explanation remains out of reach.

 Skin is a living biological system - not a surface to be treated, corrected, or optimised from the outside in.
 It maintains its own balance through structure, communication, and recovery.
 When that system is supported rather than provoked, skin becomes progressively more resilient.
-When it is continuously challenged, it becomes progressively less tolerant - regardless of how sophisticated the products doing the challenging appear to be.
+This page explains the biology behind that difference.

 Why skin becomes reactive - and why it often keeps getting worse

 Reactive skin is not fundamentally broken.
 It is responding to a biological state.
-That state has causes, and those causes are addressable - but only if you are treating the correct thing.
+That state has causes, and those causes are addressable - but only if you are supporting the correct layer of skin function.

 Barrier integrity changes everything